-- The consideration to acquire an asset is significantly less than its fair value; and - The intent is to primarily to enable the NFP entity to further its objectives
+- The consideration to acquire an asset is significantly less than its fair value; and - The intent is to primarily to enable the NFP entity to further its objectives ii.
+Volunteer services

 At present, there are no significant 'donation' components included within member fees.
 Therefore, there are no donation transactions to be recognised in the financial statements.